pulp/pulpcore/staging_docs/dev/learn/reference/object-relationships.md

 {class}`~pulpcore.plugin.models.Content` is shared between {class}`~pulpcore.app.models.Repository`,
 {class}`~pulpcore.plugin.models.Artifact` is shared between {class}`~pulpcore.plugin.models.Content`.
-See more details on how it affects remote implementation in {ref}`define-remote` section.
+See more details on how it affects remote implementation in `define-remote` section.

 Check `pulp_file` [implementation](https://github.com/pulp/pulp_file/) to see how all those models are used in practice.